 Assuming the requisite consent can be obtained under MCL 559.151 and MCL 559.190a, and the appropriately executed documents are recorded in the register of deeds, the next step is determining ownership of the former common elements.
 Pursuant to MCL 559.137(1), each co-owner has an undivided interest in the common elements proportionate to its percentage of value while the condominium is in existence.
 After the condominium is terminated, all of the former co-owners will own the former common elements as tenants in common.

 However, there are several drawbacks to this type of arrangement.
 First, common elements are not taxable pursuant to MCL 559.231.
 Accordingly, once the condominium is dissolved, and the common elements cease to exist, the real property that was formerly common elements becomes taxable and it will need to be assigned a new tax identification number.
-Second, after the condominium is dissolved, and the condominium association is dissolved, there is no longer a good mechanism for a single entity to collect assessments, maintain the common elements and then take enforcement action against owners that do not pay.
-Accordingly, in the absence of an agreement, it if difficult to continue to maintain any commonly owned property and physically maintain the property, pay for taxes or pay for insurance.
+Second, after the condominium is dissolved, and the condominium association is dissolved, there is no longer a good mechanism for a single entity to collect assessments, maintain the common elements, and then take enforcement action against owners that do not pay.
+Accordingly, in the absence of an agreement between all owners, it is difficult to continue to maintain any commonly owned property and physically maintain the property, pay taxes, or pay insurance.